eoeouQ/store-manager/README.md

 ```

 ***Then go to <ins>{app-hostname}:8080</ins> and create store-manager-realm with gateway-client inside it, copy its credentials for further use in authentication***

+## Local Startup

+---

+***To run a separate microservice locally, it is necessary that its dependency services are already running.
+These services, as well as the necessary environment variables, are described in docker/docker-compose.yml***

+## Documentation

+---

 ***Documentation on how to use API
 available by <ins>{app-hostname}:8765/{service-name}/v3/api-docs</ins> mappings***